TheBot-Lab/TalkToMeBot/developmentGuide.md

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.

 2. By default, all pull requests should be against the talktomebot repo, `development` branch.

 3. Submit a pull request from your branch to talktomebot `development` branch.

-4. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicates what is being fixed.
+4. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicate what is being fixed.

     -   **Do not add the issue number in the PR title or commit message.**